 Donating it

-Giving away the shoes you didn’t mean to buy may also be an excellent alternative, especially if returning them is out of your options, and you don’t want to go through the process of selling them.
+Giving away the shoes you didn’t mean to buy may also be an excellent alternative, especially if returning them is out of your options, and you don’t want to go through the selling process.
 You may donate your items to a charity shop or give them to a cause you feel strongly about.
 You may also find local families around your community who may need the items in your possession.
 Explore your options and go for what feels suitable for you.